 - a completed early childhood education Qualified Teachers Attestation form if part-time teachers are employed and are working in two or more licensed early childhood education services

-3. One member of staff can be counted as holding a recognised qualification if enrolled in a course of study that may result in being awarded a recognised qualification within 12 months (i.e. in their last final year of study).
+3. One member of staff can be counted as holding a recognised qualification if enrolled in an ECE course of study that may result in being awarded a recognised qualification within 12 months (i.e. in their last final year of study).

 4. Full names and qualifications of each person counting towards qualification requirements are prominently displayed for parents and visitors.